 1652-54, and 1665-67.

 A notable British commander during the Anglo-Dutch Wars was

 William Penn, Sr.

-During Britain's Civil War, Lord Protector Oliver Cromwell had
+Penn's naval reputation was so high that he was not removed during Britain's Civil War, when Lord Protector Oliver Cromwell had

 King Charles I